CaterinaBi/aicore-hangman/README.md

             print("Congratulations!
 You won!")
             break
 ```
+For the sake of consistency, I did the same with the if-statement within the `check_letter()` method.

 The coding of the logic behind Hangman basically marked the end of the project.
 Nevertheless, it was possible to improve one's code for extra bonus points, which I did.
 Therefore, the project directory, `hangman`, contains two .py files for this task:
 - `hangman_solution.py`, which I have been discussing so far;